14all-agency/shopify-llms-txt-directory/https-surgismart-in.md

   - [1000 x ₹1](https://surgismart.in/products/18-inch-disposable-bouffant-caps-blue-pack-of-100?variant=50421693186328)
     Availability: Available
     Price: ₹1,000.00 INR
-- [Classic Scrub Suits | Ideal for doctors, dentists, vets, nurses & healthcare professionals](https://surgismart.in/products/classic-scrub-suit): 🧵 Fabric & Comfort This scrub suit, offered by Surgismart, is crafted from a breathable poly-cotton blend that provides all-day comfort.
+- [Classic Scrub Suits | Ideal for doctors, dentists, vets, nurses & healthcare professionals](https://surgismart.in/products/classic-scrub-suit): 🧵 Fabric & Comfort: This scrub suit, offered by Surgismart, is crafted from a breathable poly-cotton blend that provides all-day comfort.
 It’s soft on the skin, easy to maintain, and suitable for long shifts in hospitals, clinics, and labs.
-The material helps reduce wrinkles and ensures a clean look throughout your workday. 👗 Design & Fit The top features a classic cross V-neck design, offering a simple yet professional appearance.
+The material helps reduce wrinkles and ensures a clean look throughout your workday. 👗 Design & Fit: The top features a classic cross V-neck design, offering a simple yet professional appearance.
 The pants include an elasticized back and an adjustable front drawstring, allowing for a flexible and comfortable fit.
-Recommended for individuals with a height range of 5’2” to 5’5”. 🩺 Practical Storage Designed for convenience, this set includes a total of 4 practical pockets: 2 bottom pockets on the scrub top and 2 side pockets on the pants.
-Ideal for keeping small work essentials like pens, notepads, phones, and tools within reach. 🎨 Size & Colour Options Available in multiple sizes to suit different body types.
+Recommended for individuals with a height range of 5’2” to 5’5”. 🩺 Practical Storage: Designed for convenience, this set includes a total of 4 practical pockets: 2 bottom pockets on the scrub top and 2 side pockets on the pants.
+Ideal for keeping small work essentials like pens, notepads, phones, and tools within reach. 🎨 Size & Colour Options: Available in multiple sizes to suit different body types.
 Choose from a selection of appealing, workplace-friendly colours.
 Note: Actual product colour may vary slightly due to photographic lighting or monitor settings. 🧼 Wash Care Instructions Wash inside out Hand wash or machine wash with similar colours Do not bleach Dry in shade; avoid direct sunlight Use medium heat for ironing; avoid high temperatures 📦 Package Includes 1 Scrub Top 1 Scrub Pant 1 Unisex Cap 1 Face Mask
-  Updated: 2025-09-26T20:01:22Z
+  Updated: 2025-09-27T12:31:24Z
   Vendor: Surgismart
   Product Type: Free Shipping
   Availability: Available